 An Essential Services Agreement outlines work which is deemed essential, and therefore cannot be interrupted in the case of job action being initiated by either party.
 Both parties jointly filed an Essential Services Agreement in late January, 2019.
 The Alberta Labour Relations Board approved the ESA on February 1, 2019.

-This is distinct from the Informal & Voluntary Mediation in which the parties engaged from September – November in order to facilitate bargaining.
+This is distinct from the Informal & Voluntary Mediation in which the parties engaged earlier in the bargaining process.

 4. Action from the Mediator:

 After Statutory Mediation, the Mediator must either: